OpenNebula/docs/source/configuration_guide/sunstone_configuration/sunstone.rst

 .. _remote_access_sunstone:

-Accesing your VMs Console and Desktop
+Accessing your VMs Console and Desktop
 ================================================================================
 Sunstone provides several different methods to access your VM console and desktop: VNC, SPICE, RDP, VMRC, ssh, and virt-viewer.
 If configured in the VM, these metods can be used to access the VM console through Sunstone.